DigitalSurvival/Stage7/docs/configuration options.md

     mdraid <array> <arrayopts>

   Parameters:
-    array     - Name of the array (such as md0, md1, etc.) arrayopts - Arguments to 'mdadm' after '--create /dev/mdX' (such as '-l 1 -n 2 /dev/sda2 /dev/sdb2'
+    array     - name of the array (such as md0, md1, etc.) arrayopts - arguments to 'mdadm' after '--create /dev/mdX' (such as '-l 1 -n 2 /dev/sda2 /dev/sdb2'